abelguillendev/recycling-management/README.md

 # recycling-management
-Application to manage a recycling company
+Application to manage a recycling company.